In This Article

 Malhotra adds that there are no rules; the bottom line is to have fun with fashion.
 Yes, you can let your lace bustier work double duty as a sari blouse.
 Own a taffeta maxi skirt?
 Pair this with a white shirt and uncut diamond jewelry for a modern Indian look.
 Just be inventive.

-Indian Wedding Outfits for Women
+Indian Wedding Outfits for Men and Women

 For the Mehendi, opt for a billowing printed cape with tulip pants, flared palazzos, or a draped skirt.
 Just be careful to not get henna stains on your outfit.
 Turn to a lehenga (voluminous floor-skimming skirt) worn with an embellished top for the sangeet—this can be sequined or embroidered, off-shoulder or ruffled, cropped or peplum.